MirvaTam/MirvaTam/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on building my web development skills at a 4 month intensive course
-- 🌱 I’m currently learning react + jsx
+- 🌱 I’m currently getting to know react + jsx
 -  ⚡ All repos in this page are my school projects
 - 😄 Pronouns: she/her/hers
-- I’m looking to collaborate on possible internship for Jan-Feb 2022

 <!--
 **MirvaTam/MirvaTam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.